theend-alpha/AlphaMusicBot/.github/README.md

 ### Before deploying Alpha Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

-> If you want to start working with Yukki Music Bot you can either fork or import repo .
+> If you want to start working with Alpha Music Bot you can either fork or import repo .
 > If you'd like to talk to us, join us on our [Telegram Group](https://t.me/BTS_CHAT_ZONE)